Lava-10/practdb/README.md

 cargo +nightly run --package client -- 8000
 ```

-This will connect to the `mkdb` server running on port `8000` and provide you with
+This will connect to the `practDb` server running on port `8000` and provide you with
 a shell where you can type SQL and see the results of the queries.
 "# practdb"